-Domenick (Tony) Prosdocimo is a registered patent agent in the Intellectual Property Transactions and Rights Management Practice Group of Pepper Hamilton LLP.
+Domenick (Tony) Prosdocimo is a registered patent agent in the Intellectual Property Department of Pepper Hamilton LLP.
 Dr. Prosdocimo is a member of the firm's Health Sciences Department, resident in the Pittsburgh office, where he concentrates his work on patent preparation and prosecution of both U.S. and international applications, due diligence and freedom to operate analysis in the pharmaceutical, biologics and medical devices fields.

 Dr. Prosdocimo holds a Ph.D. in systems physiology from Case Western Reserve University (CWRU).
 His biomedical training provided both breadth and depth in the areas of cardiovascular research, cellular and molecular biology, biochemistry, immunology, and circadian biology, resulting in more than 20 peer-reviewed publications in top-tiered journals, extramural funding from the National Institute of Health, invited plenary lectures at national conferences, and numerous honors and awards.
 His pre-doctoral work focused on the signaling networks associated with cardiovascular disease in the context of vascular calcification.
 As a post-doctoral fellow, Dr. Prosdocimo trained in the laboratory of Mukesh K. Jain M.D., a member of the National Academy of Medicine, where his research focused on the molecular underpinnings of cardiac metabolism in both health and disease.